 Notable Budget Decisions

-The budget achieves the Spending Affordability Committee’s (SAC) dual goal of leaving a fund balance of at least $100 million and eliminating the structural shortfall in fiscal 2020.
-The conference committee’s actions leave a fund balance of $118.2 million and produce a $26 million structural surplus for fiscal 2020.
+Achieves Spending Affordability Committee Goals: The budget achieves the Spending Affordability Committee’s dual goals of leaving a fund balance of at least $100 million and eliminating the structural shortfall in fiscal 2021.
+The General Assembly’s actions leave a fund balance of $231.3 million and produce a structural surplus of $67 million.

 Stay tuned to Conduit Street for more information.